Home / packaging / finishes / matte vs gloss

 8. Production Energy

 UV‑curable gloss coatings cure under controlled UV output that reduces dwell time on presses.
-Matte coatings cured with heat or air drying may require longer cycles, which changes line speed and overall energy consumption.
+Matte coatings cured with heat or air drying may require longer cycles, which change line speed and overall energy consumption.

 What are the Pros and Cons of Matte Finishes?